-Also as discussed in Final Rule FAQ 13.14, Treasury has determined that there are no subawards under this eligible use category because a recipients' use of revenue loss funds does not give rise to subrecipient relationships given that there is no federal program or purpose to carry out in the case of the revenue loss portion of the award.
+Also as discussed in SLFRF FAQ 13.14, Treasury has determined that there are no subawards under the revenue loss eligible use category because a recipients' use of revenue loss funds does not give rise to subrecipient relationships given that there is no federal program or purpose to carry out in the case of the revenue loss portion of the award.
 Therefore, subrecipient monitoring is not applicable to Expenditure Category Group 6 "Revenue Replacement."
+However, projects undertaken via revenue loss do not lose their federal character.
+FAQ 13.15 specifies which requirements of the Uniformed Guidance apply to revenue loss funds.